makerdao/community/governance/votes/Executive vote - March 22, 2021.md

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**

-This [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be valid for 4 days.
+This [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be valid for 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.

 As a [continuous approval vote](https://community-development.makerdao.com/en/learn/governance/how-voting-works), the proposal will pass when the number of votes in favor surpasses the votes in favor of the previously leading proposal.

-If this executive vote does not pass within 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.

 ---